 While it can affect any age group, the peak age at onset around the 2nd to 4th decades, with 65% of patients presenting between the ages of 16 and 65 years (i.e. during childbearing years).
 The disease is sometimes classified according to early and late-onset groups 8,9.

 Prevalence varies according to ethnicity with ratios as high as 1:500 to 1:1000 in Afro-Caribbeans and indigenous Australians, down to 1:2000 in Caucasians 14-17.

 SLE can affect multiple components of the immune system, including the complement system, T-suppressor cells, and cytokine production.
-Emerging evidence has demonstrated a key player in the generation of autoantigens in SLE is the increase in generation (i.e., increased apoptosis) and/or decrease in clearance of apoptotic cell materials (i.e., decreased phagocytosis)13.
-It can result in a generation of autoantibodies, which can circulate for many years prior to the development of clinical SLE.
+Emerging evidence has demonstrated a key player in the generation of autoantigens in SLE is the increase in generation (i.e. increased apoptosis) and/or decrease in clearance of apoptotic cell materials (i.e., decreased phagocytosis)13.
+It can result in generation of autoantibodies, which may circulate for many years prior to the development of overt clinical SLE.
 The disease tends to have a relapsing and remitting course.

 SLE has a myriad of clinical features and radiographic presentations that are discussed under individual subtopics:

 - CNS manifestations of systemic lupus erythematosus (CNS lupus): neuropsychiatric events can occur in ~45% (range 14-75%) of cases 6,10

 - gastrointestinal manifestations of systemic lupus erythematosus: there may be GI involvement in ~20% of cases 5

 - thoracic manifestations of systemic lupus erythematosus